jock-dalby/typescript-udemy/README.md

     age?: number
 }
 ```
-If you are unsure of property names or types we can define the interface using some special TS notation.
+If you are unsure of property names or types we can define the interface using flexible properties.
 ```js
 interface Person {
     name: string,